-If you use an fMRI (functional magnetic resonance imaging) to examine the brain of a normal person while reading, you’ll see just a few areas of the brain modestly at work.
-If you examine a dyslexic reader’s brain in an MRI, you’ll see the brain lit up like New York City at Christmas time, with multiple areas of the brain working at cognitive load capacity.
-This explains why dyslexics find reading so arduous, and why they take frequent breaks while reading – the brain is working overtime to get to the meaning.
-Dyslexics, like my daughter, develop skills rather unconsciously to cope with the inefficiency.
-They learn to memorize things very quickly, they learn to problem solve spatially, mathematically, and non-verbally.
-And sometimes they learn to smile, cooperate, say, “yes ma’am” and pull the wool over teachers’ eyes for years to get good grades and get by.
-And Kate played the game so well she fooled everyone, including me, until 6th grade.
+Examining the brain of a normal person using an fMRI (functional magnetic resonance imaging), you will see a few areas of the brain modestly at work during reading tasks.
+By contrast, if you examine a dyslexic reader’s brain in an fMRI, you’ll see multiple areas of the brain lit up and working at cognitive load capacity.
+This is why dyslexics find reading arduous and why they take frequent breaks while reading.
+The brain is working overtime to find meaning in the words.
+Students with reading differences develop skills rather unconsciously to cope with the inefficiency.
+They learn to memorize things very quickly and to solve problems spatially, mathematically, and non-verbally.
+And sometimes they learn to smile, cooperate, act respectfully, and fool their teachers for years to get good grades.
 Our speech pathologist calls Kate’s learning difference “Stealth Dyslexia” – a condition characterized by highly developed coping mechanisms that mask significant deficits and make diagnosis extremely difficult.
 She tried to comfort us by listing all of the famous people, artists, inventors, entrepreneurs, and movie starts with dyslexia.
 None of this made me feel a bit better.
 The truth is, I missed it.
 Wanting to believe she was ok, I ignored obvious signs when I could have helped her sooner.